AIU's Unique Japan Studies Program

 Together let's discover the driving forces behind and shaping society here in Japan - and what is similar to or different from societies around the world!

-JAS 370: Anime and Contemporary Japanese Visual Culture
+JAS 370: Contemporary Japanese Visual Culture: Anime (JAS 370: Anime and Contemporary Japanese Visual Culture)

 You've all seen anime - but do you know the real story of anime's rise as a global pop culture phenomenon?
 If you are ready to expand your cultural horizons through screenings, projects and in-depth discussions of the most riveting anime, manga, and films coming out of contemporary Japan, then this course is for you!